Chief of Police Franklin Arthur Dent

 End of Watch Sunday, August 21, 1927

-Chief Franklin Dent was struck and killed by a vehicle while directing traffic at the intersection of Berwick Road and Locust Street.
-Upon seeing a speeding car Chief Dent blew his whistle and stepped in the roadway to stop it.
+Upon seeing a speeding car Chief Dent blew his whistle and stepped into the roadway to stop it.
 The driver of the vehicle instead increased its speed and turned off its lights.

-In an attempt to avoid being struck, Chief Dent stepped backwards into the path of an oncoming vehicle.
+In an attempt to avoid being struck, Chief Dent stepped backward into the path of an oncoming vehicle.
 He was transported to Bloomsburg Hospital, where he succumbed to his injuries.
 The driver of the vehicle he attempted to stop was never identified.

 Chief Dent was a U.S. Marine Corps veteran of the Spanish-American War and had served with the Bloomsburg Police Department for only eight months.
 He was survived by his wife and four children.